hfarooq/Notes/Module5_SNV.md

     --tumor HCC1395/HCC1395_exome_tumour.17.7MB-8MB.bam \
     --normal HCC1395/HCC1395_exome_normal.17.7MB-8MB.bam \
     --ref ref_data/Homo_sapiens.GRCh37.75.dna.primary_assembly.reordered.fa \
-    --config config/strelka_config_bwa_exome.ini \
+    --config config/strelka_config_bwa.ini \
     --output-dir results/strelka/
 ```

 The output directory will contain a _makefile_ that can be used with the tool _make_.
-One benefit of the makefile style workflow is that it can be easily parallelized using _qmake_ on a grid engine cluster.

 To run the Strelka analysis, use make and specify the directory constructed by `configureStrelkaWorkflow.pl` with make's `'-C'` option.